rogerdahl/cuda-benoit/README.md

 # CUDA Benoit

-Realtime, high resolution, high iteration, supersampled, Mandelbrot fractal zoom using a novel calculation technique called a log scale map\_.
+Realtime, high resolution, high iteration, supersampled, Mandelbrot fractal zoom using a novel calculation technique called a [log scale map](#what-is-a-log-scale-map).

 Log scale maps enable realtime rendering of fractal zooms of higher quality than what is possible using the traditional calculation methods implemented by almost all fractal zoom generators (including GPU based ones).